alumbreras/alumbreras.github.io.src/drafts/2015-01-14-Podemitas_motifs.markdown

 ---
-title: Podemitas motifs
+title: Analyzing the neighborhoods of user posts
 tags: drafts
 ---

-In this post, I will cluster Podemos forum users  according to the graphs around their posts.
+In this post (work in progress), I will cluster Podemos forum users  according to the graphs around their posts.
 The idea is to find which groups of users tend to participate (more than the average) in cascades, which ones tend to participate (more than the average) in stars, and son on.

 As in the previous post, I will use the threads written on January 2015 on the [Reddit subforum of Podemos](https://www.reddit.com/r/podemos).
 The podemos forum (a.k.a subreddit) contains 995 discussion threads that started on January.
 These threads contain a total of 12912 posts written by 1218 users.